Daniela Gutiérrez Flores

 Bio

-Professor Gutiérrez Flores is also interested in using food and sensorial engagement as pedagogical tools in the teaching of early modern culture and history.
+Professor Gutiérrez Flores is also interested in using food and sensorial engagement as pedagogical tools in teaching early modern culture and history.

 Education and Degree(s)